Reflct/reflct/packages/react/README.md

 # @reflct/react

-A React library for rendering 3D scenes and objects using Three.js and Gaussian Splats.
+A React library for integrating Reflct 3D scenes into your React apps.

 ## Installation